sekai-app/sekai-memobase/readme.md

 > [!TIP]
 >
-> For a quick start script, you can use [this](./assets/quickstart.py).
+> You can use [this quick start script](./assets/quickstart.py).
 Or you can keep things super easy by using [OpenAI SDK with Memobase.](https://docs.memobase.io/features/openai)

 ### 1. Make sure you're connected